-Ceiling joists shall be designed either on the basis of discretely braced design or on the basis of continuously braced design, in accordance with the following:
+Ceiling joists shall be designed for compression either on the basis of discretely braced design or on the basis of continuously braced design, in accordance with the following:

 - (a) Discretely Braced Design.
-For discretely braced design, compression shall be evaluated in accordance with Section C4.2 of AISI S100 [CSA S136].
-If the discrete bracing restricts rotation of the compression flange about the web/flange juncture, the distance between braces shall be used as L_m when applying AISI S100 [CSA S136]. - (b) Continuously Braced Design.
-For continuously braced design, compression alone shall be evaluated in accordance with Section C4.2 of AISI S100 [CSA S136].
-The rotational stiffness, k{φ} , provided by the sheathing or deck to the ceiling joist shall be determined in accordance with Appendix 1.
+For discretely braced design, the available compression strength [factored resistance] shall be determined in accordance with Chapter E of AISI S100 [CSA S136].
+If the discrete bracing restricts rotation of the compression flanges about the web/flange juncture, the distance between braces shall be used as L_m in determining the distortional buckling force in accordance with Sections 2.3.1.3 and 2.3.2.3 (as applicable) of AISI S100 [CSA S136]. - (b) Continuously Braced Design.
+For continuously braced design, the available compression strength [factored resistance] shall be the lesser of the strength determined in accordance with Section E3 with $F_n = F_v$ or $P{ne} = P_v$ and the strength determined in accordance with Section E4 of AISI S100 [CSA S136].
+In determining the distortional buckling strength, the rotational stiffness, k{φ} , provided by the structural sheathing or steel deck to the ceiling joist shall be determined in accordance with Appendix 1.